Introduction to Research Diving | SMS 324

 - Register through UMaine’s Summer University

 - Instructor permission required to register.
-Will regstered until you have completed the required steps as outline HERE
+Will not be registered until required pre-course documentation is complete.

 - SMS 324 incurs regular UMaine tuition and fees